smarter-sh/community/contributors/guide/non-code-contributions.md

 - Managing & Uploading Recordings to YouTube

 #### Non-Code Tasks in Primarily-Code roles
-These are roles that are not code-based, but require knowledge of either general coding, or specific domain knowledge of the Kubernetes code base.
+These are roles that are not code-based, but require knowledge of either general coding, or specific domain knowledge of the Smarter code base.

 - Documentation
   - Documenting new features